JhansiVasireddy/Order-Food-Online/README.md

 3. **📝 Set Up Environment Variables**
    Create a `.env` file in the root directory with the following variables:
+   Create a Firebase Project and get the API,ID etc. create Test Razorpay Keys

     ```env
         VITE_FIREBASE_API=<your-firebase-api-key>